How to uplift non-maximal gauged supergravities

 at any point on the basis and for any $h \in H$.
 In other words, $E^\flat$ must be $H_{\mathcal{E}_0}$-invariant.
 Incidently, $H_{\mathcal{E}}$-invariance of the flat frame is the necessary and sufficient condition for $E$ to be globally well-defined.

-\paragraph{$G_g$-equivariance} If furthermore we use the $G_g$-equivariance of the frame, we show that there is a choice of $G_S$-gauge for which $E^\flat$ is constant on the fibres (i.e. along $G_g$ orbits).
+\paragraph{$G_g$-equivariance} We show that there is a choice of $G_S$-gauge for which $E^\flat$ is constant on the fibres (i.e. along $G_g$-orbits).
 We select again the section constraint $\mathcal{E}_0$ and get\footnote{Once again, we can safely ignore possible gauge redefinitions as the fluxes can be taken to be $G_g$-invariant for $G_g$ compact.}

 Once again, $g_S\in G_S$ is there to take into account possible change in the choice of representative of $E\in G_S \backslash \Ed$.
 Factoring out $L$, $g$ and $\mathring{e}$, we read that $\forall g_D \in G_g$, $\exists$ $g_S \in G_S$ such that